Willkommen auf den Seiten des Auswärtigen Amts

 - Only applications with complete supporting documents will be accepted.
 All documents have to be submitted in original plus 2 copies.

 - Applications are accepted by appointment only.
 Each person applying for a visa (even children) has to book an appointment.
 Once you obtained the necessary documentation for your visa application, please send an email to email@example.com, requesting an appointment and also mention the purpose for your planned stay to Germany.
-We will then make out an appointment per e-mail.
+We will schedule an appointment for you by e-mail.

 Exception: Persons applying for family reunification with holders of subsidary protection status are asked to register for their appointment over the following appointment registration system: Appointment registration for family reunion with holders of subsidiary protection status التسجيل للتقديم على تأشيرة للم الشمل الأسري لحامل حق الحماية الثانوية à Appointment-System of the German Foreign Office